ekristen/dockit/docs/init-container.md

 # Init Container Support

-Dockit comes with an `init-container` subcommand that's designed to be used with Kuberentes init containers.
+Dockit comes with an `init-container` subcommand that's designed to be used with Kubernetes init containers.
 It can even be used with the latest version of docker compose.

 The `init-container` subcommand is designed to make an http call against the dockit api server to retrieve all non-expired certificates in it's database and write those to a file.
 The docker distribution registry can then read the file from disk on start and used to validate JWT tokens.